 - LinkedIn has the most-educated active user base on social media, with 51% of highly educated U.S adults reporting to be LinkedIn users.

-While there are tons of social media stats available for everyone to see, there are only a few that truly matter.
+While there are tons of social stats available for everyone to see, there are only a few that truly matter.
 Throughout the Big Five social media platforms – Facebook, Instagram, Twitter, TikTok and LinkedIn – it’s clear to see that data is key to ensuring that social media marketers are making the right moves and posting the right content for the respective platforms.
 Social media is a finicky creature with many facets, and a catastrophic social media mistake would be the same strategy used across the board.
-Take heed of the important statistics on social media marketing that we’ve highlighted in this article, and utilise the information to create a more successful social media strategy.
+Take heed of the important statistics on organic social marketing that we’ve highlighted in this article, and utilise the information to create a more successful social strategy.

 Getting in touch with an experienced digital marketing agency will insure that your brand’s social media pages will remain on top of all the data and that you don’t lose out on growth.